Roihn/roihn.github.io/content/project/tom/index.md

 ---
 title: 'Towards A Holistic Landscape of Situated Theory of Mind in Large Language Models'
-summary:
-    - Responsible for designing and implementing all ten tasks on minigrid
-    - Actively Contributed to test LLM's understanding on situated theory of mind, unveiling its lack of ability to correctly reason the theory of mind
+summary: Responsible for designing and implementing all ten tasks on minigrid; Actively Contributed to test LLM's understanding on situated theory of mind, unveiling its lack of ability to correctly reason the theory of mind

 tags:
   - Theory of mind